Dark8203/vero-metrics/README.md

 #### AlignScore
 * Measures the faithfulness of generated answer to the retrieved context.
-* Pass retrieved context and generated output
+* Pass retrieved context and generated output.
-* Returns a single AlignScore
+* Returns a single AlignScore.

 | AlignScore       | Inference     |
 | -------------- | ------------- |